0xchase/modality/readme.md

 # Modality

+A radare2 plugin to quickly perform symbolic execution inside radare2 with angr.
 This project is still in development so bugs and missing features are expected.
-If you find one, feel free to create issues or submit pull requests.

 ---

-## About
+### Documentation

-A radare2 plugin to quickly perform symbolic execution inside radare2 with angr, a platform-agnostic binary analysis framework by the Computer Security Lab at UC Santa Barbara and SEFCOM at Arizona State University.
-This plugin is intended to integrate angr in a way that's (relativley) consistent with the r2cli conventions
+The documentation as well as several tutorials can be found [here](https://chasekanipe.gitbook.io/modality/).

-## Goals
+### Goals

 This project intends to
  - Better integrate symbolic execution with the rest of the reverse engineering process